eea/eea.docker.celery/README.md

 The RabbitMQ management interface can be checked in a browser, navigating to http://localhost:15672 (user/password `admin:admin`)

-You can also start celery inside container with different arguments by passing them via Docker `command`.
+You can also start Celery inside container with different arguments by passing them via Docker `command`.
 See:

 ```
   $ docker run -it --rm eeacms/celery --help
 ```

 ## Sending messages to RabbitMQ